Close to You from Far Away

 Description

-A granddaughter realizes how she can stay connected while living far from her grandma in this charming picture book with real postcards to send to a loved one!
+A granddaughter realizes how she can stay connected while living far from her grandma in this charming picture book.

 By clicking ‘Sign Up,’ I acknowledge that I have read and agree to Hachette Book Group’s Privacy Policy and Terms of Use